kylecorry31/kylecorry31.github.io/_recipes/apple-crisp.md

 ### For the filling

 1. Preheat oven to 450
-2. Coat apples in lemon juice in a large oven-safe baking pan
-3. In a medium mixing bowl, combine cinnamon, nutmeg, allspice, sugar, flour, and salt
+2. In a medium mixing bowl, combine cinnamon, nutmeg, allspice, sugar, flour, and salt
-4. Mix dry ingredients with the apples, making sure to evenly coat all apples
+3. Mix dry ingredients with the apples, making sure to evenly coat all apples
-5. Dot mixture with butter and mix
+4. Dot mixture with butter and mix

 ### For the crumbs